icon-ai-inc/changelog/README.md

 - 2x speed up of creative library searching
 - Added saving hotkey (we have auto-save already but if you want to immediately save, then control/cmd+s)

-### 🐛 Fixed
+### 🐛 Bugs & Fixes
 - Regenerate voiceover was deleting and regenerating all shots
 - Slow ad generation/clip uploading
-- Fixed manual video upload not working
+- Manual video upload not working

 ## February 4th, 2025